nomadscientist/galaxy-workshop/events/spanscriptomics/program-es.md

         on the <a href="https://gitter.im/Galaxy-Training-Network/Lobby">GTN Gitter channel</a>, instead of Slack.
 ---

 Welcome to the GTÑ Experiment!
-Please make sure to update your **User → Preferences → Manage information → Preferred Language → Español**
+Please make sure to set your Galaxy to Spanish **User → Preferences → Manage information → Preferred Language → Español**